TheStig294/100-more-randomats-pack-1/README.md

 _randomat_battleroyale_storm_move_time_ - Default: 30 - Seconds it takes for the storm to move\
 randomat_battleroyale_music - Default: 1 - Whether to play vicotry royale music when someone wins

+Functionality for the Fornite randomat's storm, by [Nick](https://steamcommunity.com/id/noxxflame)

 ## LAST \*PAIR\* ALIVE WINS!
 Duos battle royale

 Everyone is turned into an innocent, and placed into pairs, for a duos free-for-all!\